Guidelines for undergraduate, postgraduate and vocational courses

 Recruitment and selection procedures

-Criterion: Demonstrate effective and fair recruitment, selection and training procedures to increase participation from students from diverse backgrounds who wish to embark upon or further develop careers in the screen industries, and to encourage the development of appropriate behaviours and attitudes for working positively in a diverse setting.
+Criterion: Demonstrate effective and fair recruitment, selection and training procedures to increase participation from students from diverse backgrounds who wish to embark upon or further develop careers in the screen industries.
+This includes encouraging the development of appropriate behaviours and attitudes for working positively in a diverse setting.

 - Effective procedures should be in place to identify those applicants who are innovative, creative and who have the potential to establish careers in the screen industries